markjouh/competitive-programming/README.md

 # cp-library
 This repository contains my library code for programming contests.

-This is less of a polished collection of code meant to be used as-is, and more of a general collection of ideas and snippets to pull from.
+This is less of a polished collection of code meant to be used as-is, and more of a general collection of ideas and snippets.

 ## Notes